 Preheat oven to 400˚F. Line a sheet pan with foil for easy cleanup.

 Place whole butternut squash in the microwave and cook on high power for 2 minutes.
 Remove from microwave (using a hot pad or clean kitchen towel) and place it on a large cutting board.
 Cut a tiny slice off the bottom end of the squash, then set it on the work surface, with the cut side down.
 Starting at the top, sliced it in half vertically.

 Drizzle olive oil on the prepared sheet pan.
-Rub the oil with your hands to coat the foil, then place halved squash on foil (cut side down) and rub the skin all over with your oiled hands.
-Place pan in oven and roast 40-45 minutes, until squash is very tender when pierced with the tip of a sharp knife.
+Rub the oil with your hands to coat the foil, then place halved squash on the foil (cut side down) and rub the skin all over with your oiled hands.
+Place pan in the oven and roast 40-45 minutes, until squash is very tender when pierced with the tip of a sharp knife.
 Set aside until cool enough to handle, then scoop out the seeds and discard.
-Scoop out the squash and set aside.
+Scoop out the squash and set it aside.

 While the squash is roasting, cook bacon over medium heat in a medium-large dutch oven until crisp and golden brown.
 Remove with a slotted spoon and set aside.